nutratech/blog/content/posts/2023/06/body-odor-how-to-naturally-smell-fresh.rst

 stuff out of the way before spraying down.
 Consider this an added layer of security.
 It gets material and bacteria out of the way, which would normally be smeared.

+Use 70% alcohol wipes (full size, not the thin/tiny lens cleaners, not prep pads).
+You can fresh up your pits and *derriere* between showers, after the gym, before changing undershirts, or before a party (if you're time pressed or don't have shower access).
+This is a useful cheat code